 What is the future of retirement?

-In this week’s episode of 60 Minutes Australia Charles Wooley considered the future of retirement from his perspective as a nearly 70 year old journalist.
+In this week’s episode of 60 Minutes Australia Charles Wooley considered the future of retirement.
+This is from his perspective as a nearly 70 year old journalist.

 During the episode he spoke with Peter Costello, who coined the phrase “Work Till You Drop” in 1993 when he was the Australian Treasurer, and he still stands by the view that this will be necessary for many Australians.